-The National Vaccine Injury Compensation Program (VICP), was established in 1986 to provide compensation for people who are injured by certain vaccines.
+The National Vaccine Injury Compensation Program (VICP), was established in 1986 to provide compensation for certain vaccine injuries, including allergic reactions to vaccines.

 Before the VICP, lawsuits against vaccine manufacturers and healthcare providers threatened to reduce vaccination rates.
-The no-fault VICP process doesn’t find blame for vaccine injuries.
-It recognizes that while rare, vaccine reactions do happen, and a course for compensation is necessary.
+Instead of placing blame for vaccine injuries, the no-fault VICP process doesn’t find blame for vaccine injuries.
+It recognizes that while rare, vaccine reactions do happen and that a course of action for vaccine injury compensation is necessary.

-This means the providers don’t need to be concerned about lawsuits and can continue giving vaccines to prevent illnesses.
+This means providers no longer need to be concerned about lawsuits and can continue giving vaccines to prevent illnesses.

 The U.S. Department of Health and Human Services (HHS) hosts the VICP.
-It reviews petitions (also called claims) brought by people with vaccine injuries and makes Court-ordered compensation payments.
+It reviews petitions and vaccine injury claims to make Court-ordered compensation payments.

-Claims for vaccine injury compensation are heard in the United States Court of Federal Claims Office of Special Masters, which makes the final decision about whether a claim should be compensated and the amount.
+Claims for vaccine injury compensation are heard in the United States Court of Federal Claims Office of Special Masters, which makes the final decision about claim compensation.
 The HHS is represented in this Court by the United States Department of Justice (DOJ).

-The amount of the tax is $.75 for each disease that is prevented by the vaccine.
-For example, the seasonal influenza (flu shot) vaccine prevents one disease, so the tax is $.75.
-The measles-mumps-rubella vaccine, which prevents three diseases, is taxed $2.25.
+The amount of the tax is $0.75 for each disease that is prevented by the vaccine.
+For example, the seasonal influenza (flu shot) vaccine prevents one disease, so the tax is $0.75.
+The measles-mumps-rubella vaccine, which prevents three diseases, is taxed at $2.25.

-Claims must be filed within three years of the first symptoms of vaccine injury.
+Claims must be filed within three years of the first vaccine injury symptom.
 If the person has died from the injury, their representative must file within two years of the death and within four years of the first symptom of the injury that caused the death.

 Your compensation depends on the extent of your injury and whether you have become disabled as a result.
 The Court also considers your past and future lost earnings, your past and ongoing medical expenses, and your quality of life after your injury.

-In addition to lost earnings and medical expenses, you can be compensated for your past and future pain and suffering.
-The highest compensation for pain and suffering is $250,000.00.
-We do everything we can to maximize your potential compensation.
+In addition to lost earnings and medical expenses, you can receive up to $250,000 in compensation for pain related to your vaccine injury.
+We do everything we can to maximize your potential vaccine injury compensation.
 Learn more about our case results.

-Since all legal fees are paid by the Vaccine Injury Compensation Trust Fund, it’s worthwhile to use an attorney to represent you throughout the VICP process.
-This process is complicated and having an experienced vaccine injury attorney can help maximize your compensation.
+Since all legal fees are paid by the Vaccine Injury Compensation Trust Fund, it’s worthwhile to have an attorney to represent you throughout the VICP process.
+This process is complicated and having a knowledgeable vaccine injury attorney can help maximize your compensation.